thomasbui93/ceres/README.md

 # Ceres
 An Java application to seeding data.
-- Uses Redis as backend.
+- Redis as backend.
-- Guice to modularise the application.
+- Spring boot.
+- Vertx Future.